A reader wants to know how to get out of a cosigned student loan and stop being financially responsible for someone else's debt.

 As I’ve often said, the shorter the question I’m asked, the longer the reply I need to give.
 In this case, the answer is longer because I don’t know the details of your situation.

-First, I’m assuming this is a private student loan, as opposed to a federal one.
-There’s really only one federal loan you can co-sign for, called Direct Plus.
+First, I’m assuming this is a private student loan as opposed to a federal one.
+There’s really only one federal loan that family or others can cosign for, called Direct Plus.
 Since that’s not a common loan, let’s focus on private student loans.

-What’s the difference?
 Private student loans are those you get from a bank, credit union, or other non-governmental lender.
 Because these are private businesses, they can set any interest rate, loan limit, and other terms they choose.
+Often, the interest rate will be affected by your credit history and good credit will mean a lower interest rate.

-As you’ve discovered, Sonia, “co-signing” sounds much more innocuous than it is.
-You’ve essentially committed to paying off this loan if the person who took it out fail to do so.
-The lender doesn’t really care if you have the money, or if it’s a hardship to pick up those payments.
+As you’ve discovered, Sonia, “cosigning” sounds much more innocuous than it is.
+You’ve essentially committed to paying off this loan if the person who took it out fails to do so.
+The lender doesn’t really care if you have the money, or if it’s a hardship to pick up those monthly payments.
 You’ve signed a legally binding contract.

 If you’re in dire financial straits, and paying off someone else’s loan is pushing you toward bankruptcy, then it gets even worse: Bankruptcy doesn’t automatically relieve you of student loan obligations.
 That gets complicated because bankruptcy rules vary by state, but Debt.com has a report called What If You Cosigned a Borrower in Bankruptcy?